upstarter/automata/README.md

 ### Performance Features:
 - Concurrency
   - News flash!
 The world is concurrent.
 For example: we see, hear, and move at the same time.
-Elixir concurrency is a first class citizen of it's design and makes it dead simple.
+Concurrency was a core factor in the design of the Elixir language and is dead simple to implement.
 - High availability
-  - Elixir is renowned for being capable of 99.9999999% uptime with relatively little effort.
+  - Elixir is renowned for being capable of 99.9999999% uptime (31 milliseconds/year of downtime) with relatively little effort.
+The main point of the Elixir model is an application that can be expected to run forever, as stated by the inventor — Joe Armstrong (RIP).
+Talk about unstoppable software!
 - Fault Tolerance
-  - OTP Supervision Trees provide strong guarantees for error recovery and self healing systems.
+  - OTP Supervision Trees and the "fail fast" principle provide strong guarantees for error recovery and self healing systems.
 - Scalability
-  -  Elixir can handle millions of processes (134 million +/-) utilizing all cores without breaking a sweat on a single machine, and easily distributes work onto multiple machines with its builtin distribution mechanisms and CRDT with libraries like [Horde](https://github.com/derekkraan/horde).
+  -  Elixir can handle millions of processes (134 million +/-) utilizing all cores without breaking a sweat on a single machine, and easily distributes work onto multiple machines with its builtin distribution mechanisms, and there is CRDT support with [Horde](https://github.com/derekkraan/horde).
   - Behavior trees provide value stream scalability (design/development and operations/testing).
 - Modularity
-  - Modular BT's allow the designer to hierarchically combine independently developed, tested, deployed, and reusable unit behaviors that provide more complex and interesting (and valuable) emergent properties in the large.
+  - Modular BT's allow the designer to hierarchically combine independently developed, tested, deployed, and reusable unit behaviors that provide more valuable emergent properties in the large.
 - Flexibility
   - A design goal of `Automata` is to allow high flexibility (supports many use cases)
 - Simplicity of Implementation
-  - Elixir's meta-programming capabilities facilitate very user-friendly API's so developers don't need to know the details of BT's or Automata Theory to get things done.
+  - Elixir's meta-programming facilities enable very user-friendly API's so developers don't need to know the details of BT's or Automata Theory to get things done.

 ### Applications
 - Trading Systems
 - Swarm Intelligence / Distributed Robotics
 - Intelligent agents with soft realtime multi-dimensional sensory, perception, intuition, and action capabilities
 - Multi-Agent Reinforcement Learning
-- Mixture of Experts Deep Learning (python inter-op with [erlport](http://erlport.org/))
+- Mixture of Experts Deep Learning Control Systems (python inter-op with [erlport](http://erlport.org/))
 - Blockchain Smart Contract Systems
 - Analytics Systems
 - Smart Home / IOT Systems